segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/moesif-api-analytics/index.md

 ## Traits Object
 The integration maps user metadata in Moesif to the Segment trait called `metadata`.
-If the user was linked to a company in Moesif, the integration will map the associated company to a Segment Object called `company`.
+If the user is linked to a company in Moesif, the integration maps the associated company to a Segment object called `company`.

 <table>
   <tr>